aristanetworks/avd/docs/support/support_overview.md

 Arista AVD is a network automation framework covering multiple network design domains.
 AVD is an open-source project maintained by a dedicated Arista engineering team.
 Customers can purchase TAC support for AVD through the A-Care Service contract.
 TAC support for AVD must be purchased separately; see the ordering information below.

 !!! note
-    Without a support contract AVD code can be used as-is, without any warranty and with best-effort problem resolution via [Github discussions board](https://github.com/aristanetworks/avd/discussions).
+    Without a support contract AVD code can be used as-is, without any warranty and with best-effort problem resolution via [GitHub discussions board](https://github.com/aristanetworks/avd/discussions).

 ## Support Offering